 I grew up in Iowa as an only child to two very hard working, creative, nature loving parents.
 I learned how to sew in the 5th grade when my dad and I made a quilt out of our old shirts.
 In college, at Iowa State University, I studied engineering, Spanish, Portuguese, drawing, and printmaking before finally realizing my love of textiles in a yardage screen printing class.
 I earned an MFA in Textiles from the University of Kansas.
-Now I live in Kansas City where I teach full time at the Kansas City Art Institute and make loads of quilts.
+Now I live in Kansas City where I am an Associate Professor at the Kansas City Art Institute and make loads of quilts.
 Most of my quilts are hand dyed and I love teaching others how to dye fabric.
 I teach workshops regularly around the US (I'm eager to travel abroad to teach - email me if you live somewhere cool and you want me to come there!).
 My book, Modern Color: An Illustrated Guide to Dyeing Fabric for Modern Quilts, was published in 2014.
 I also frequently show my work in galleries.

 Like countless American women who came before me, I choose to make quilts in an attempt to communicate something of myself to others, to challenge my creativity, and to provide a level of care for others and myself.
 The history of quilting in America is fascinating to me.
 Women in quilting communities seemed to develop a language of working through proximity, similarity of experience, and availability of materials.
 Quilting styles emerged and evolved as women were introduced to outside influences and then absorbed those influences into a quilterly way of working.
 You can see the history of women in America through the quilts they made.
 Not only do I love the process of making a quilt, I feel honored to be part of that long, and often overlooked, history.